kouzelnik3/ShizuCoreFetch_czech/README.md

 ## 📖 Overview

 **Shizu CoreFetch** is a next‑generation application manager for Android that leverages the **Shizuku** API to perform silent installs, uninstalls, and background updates without requiring root access.
-It comes bundled with a local **APK wallet**, a centralized repository browser, GitHub authentication, and real‑time notifications — all wrapped in a clean, modern interface that supports light/dark themes and 8 languages.
+It comes bundled with a local **APK wallet**, a centralized repository browser, GitHub authentication, and real‑time notifications — all wrapped in a clean, modern interface that supports light/dark themes and 9 languages.

 > ⚡ Perfect for power users, developers, and anyone tired of manual package management.

 ---

+> ⚠️ **Notice for Developers:** The source code currently available in this repository reflects stable version **1.0.0**.
+The latest ecosystem features of version **1.1.0** (such as the Comment System, App Ratings, and Whitelisted Banner Ads) are currently available exclusively in the compiled APK on the [Releases](https://github.com/elhizazi1/ShizuCoreFetch/releases) page.
+The repository source code will be fully synced soon.

+---

 ## ✨ Key Features

-- **Silent Operations with Shizuku**
-  Install, uninstall, and update apps directly at system level — no user interaction needed once permissions are granted.
+- **Silent Operations with Shizuku** Install, uninstall, and update apps directly at system level — no user interaction needed once permissions are granted.

-- **Centralized Repository**
-  Browse and fetch applications from a curated repository.
+- **Centralized Repository** Browse and fetch applications from a curated repository.
 Each app includes screenshots, description, developer info, and version history.

-- **Local Storage Wallet**
-  Store downloaded APKs locally, share them via any app, or open them with external file viewers.
+- **Local Storage Wallet** Store downloaded APKs locally, share them via any app, or open them with external file viewers.
 Delete packages with a single tap to free up space.

-- **Update Notifications**
-  Receive alerts when new versions of your installed apps become available.
+- **Update Notifications** Receive alerts when new versions of your installed apps become available.
 Background checks ensure you never miss an update.

-- **GitHub Integration**
-  Sign in with your GitHub account or continue as a guest.
+- **GitHub Integration** Sign in with your GitHub account or continue as a guest.
 Your installed apps and update status are tied to your profile (optional).

-- **Multi‑Language**
-  Available in 8 languages: العربية, English, Français, Español, Português, Русский, हिन्दी, 中文.
+- **Multi‑Language** Available in 9 languages: العربية, English, Français, Español, Português, Русский, हिन्दी, 中文, 日本語.

-- **Dynamic Theming**
-  Switch between Light, Dark, and System‑follow modes on the fly.
+- **Dynamic Theming** Switch between Light, Dark, and System‑follow modes on the fly.

-- **Privacy First**
-  100% offline‑first architecture.
+- **Privacy First** 100% offline‑first architecture.
 No tracking, no analytics, no data collection.
 Your apps and data stay on your device.

 ---